Taylor Ward (ice hockey)

-Taylor Ward (born March 31, 1998) is a Canadian professional ice hockey forward who is currently a member of the Ontario Reign in the American Hockey League (AHL) while under contract with the Los Angeles Kings of the National Hockey League (NHL).
+Taylor Ward (born March 31, 1998) is a Canadian professional ice hockey player who is a winger for the Los Angeles Kings of the National Hockey League (NHL).

 Playing career

 Ward was never drafted but signed with the Kings as a free agent in 2022, following a four-year stint with the Omaha Mavericks.
 Taylor's father Dixon also played in the NHL, including 34 games with the Kings.

 Ward made his NHL debut with the Kings on April 17, 2025, against the Calgary Flames where he scored his first NHL goal in the 3rd period.
 He was returned to the Reign the following day.

 On July 2, 2025, Ward was re-signed to a one-year, two-way contract with the Los Angeles Kings for the season.
+On January 26, 2026, Ward signed a two-year contract extension with the Kings.

 Personal life

-Ward's father is former National Hockey League winger Dixon Ward.
+Ward's is the son of Dixon Ward who played in the NHL between 1992 and 2003.

 Ward has Canadian and American citizenship.